Louisville Bankruptcy Attorney

 Joint Tenancy and Bankruptcy in Louisville, KY

-If you own property in joint tenancy and file for bankruptcy in Louisville, KY, your share of the property may be considered an asset that can be used to pay off your creditors.
+If you own property in a joint tenancy arrangement and file for bankruptcy in Louisville, KY, your share of the property may be considered an asset that can be used to pay off your creditors.

 However, if the other owner(s) of the property is your spouse or a close family member, they may be able to claim an exemption that protects their share of the property from being used to pay off your debts.